SpinGo/op-rabbit/README.md

     - With a single message, pause all consumers if service health check fails (IE: database unavailable); easily resume the same.
 - Graceful shutdown
     - Consumers and streams can immediately unsubscribe, but stay alive long enough to wait for any messages to finish being processed.
+- Program at multiple levels of abstraction
+    - If op-rabbit doesn't do what you need it to, you can either extend op-rabbit or interact directly with `akka-rabbitmq` [Akka RabbitMQ client](https://github.com/thenewmotion/akka-rabbitmq).
 - Tested
     - Extensive integration tests